Rezilion/mi-x/README.md

 # Support

-'Am I Really Vulnerable?' is tested on most common Linux operating systems.
+'Am I Exploitable?' is tested on most common Linux operating systems.
 The documentation (README) and the debugging information (set the debug parameter to 'True'), should cover most questions and problems.

 Bugs can be reported via GitHub, or sending an e-mail to the email address above.